 The Canaanites were polytheistic, worshippers of multiple gods.
 El was their chief god, the father of a pantheon of lesser gods, the Elohim or “sons of El”.
 Yahweh was a different god to El, one of these lesser gods, one of the Elohim.
 Now whether or not this reflects reality, whether there is or isn’t a real live Yahweh separate to El, or even an El himself, the fact is that’s what the Israelites originally believed in.
 It was messy, unlike the “one God” of the Torah.
 So, the Torah isn’t a true reflection of early Israelite history.
 It appears to be a rewrite from much later in time.

-As a Jehovah’s Witness, I always believed the first five books of the Bible, the Torah, were written by Moses around 1513 to 1473 BCE, but it’s more likely Moses—and even Abraham—never existed.
+As a Jehovah’s Witness, I always believed the first five books of the Bible, the Torah, were written by Moses around 1513 to 1473 BCE, but it’s more likely Moses, and even Abraham, never existed.
 The Israelites were probably a group of people that emerged from a Canaanite tribe around 1175 to 1000 BCE.
-The Torah was most likely not written until after the Israelites had grown significantly as a people and been exiled in Assyria and later Babylonia.
+The Torah was most likely not written until after the Israelites had grown significantly as a people and been exiled to Assyria and later Babylonia.
 Most likely it was written during Persian times around 500-400 BCE as an attempt to codify what the Israelites were supposed to believe, officially.

 This leads us to our third question, What is actually true?